jcosborn/qex/src/experimental/graph/DESIGN.md

 The `backward` hook receives both the backward dep index and the actual `input`, because an `iwmBackward` surface need not line up with raw input positions.

+A direct eval dependency must be declared in raw `inputs` or the reachable view.
+Plan scheduling and source audits use that union, preserving lazy eval order.
+`graphValues` follows raw inputs, reachable inputs, and symbolic lambda bindings;
+resolved lambda boundaries expose captures without entering their bound bodies.
+This source audit does not change differentiation's dependency surfaces.

 ### Topology-stable evaluation

 Evaluation is topology-stable.
 A `forward` hook may update only the current